2020 Annual Disclosure Statement

 - I am a fantasy baseball purist.
 To me, the game is primarily an intellectual challenge.
 I do not play for any significant money.
 While that elevates the excitement level for many, I find it a distraction that takes away from the experience.
 I do not possess the gambling gene.

 - I believe that the purest method for building a roster is the salary cap game.
-Each player’s market value is pre-set and owners need only agree or disagree.
+We have proven to be terrible judges of player value, so a game in which market value is pre-set — and owners need only agree or disagree — provides the most level playing field.
 Giving owners the power to set their own values (in auctions) or rank players (in snake drafts) provides skewed results.

 - That said, my favorite draft experience is the auction.
-I like having access to every player and adding the economic element to the process.
+I like having access to every player and adding the economic element to the process, even if the player prices have little connection to reality.

 - I think daily fantasy sports (DFS) are an exciting competition variant that requires a different skill set in order to succeed.
 I think the manner in which cash winnings are tied to the core game completely bastardizes the experience.
 How do you fix it?
 For starters, make every contest – cash or GPP – single entry.
 But game operators won’t leave all that money on the table from players willing to pay to skew the results in their favor.